cchitsiang/awesome-stars/topics.md

 - [babylonhealth/ios-playbook](https://github.com/babylonhealth/ios-playbook) -
 - [apptekstudios/ASCollectionView](https://github.com/apptekstudios/ASCollectionView) - A SwiftUI collection view with support for custom layouts, preloading, and more.
 - [codenameone/CodenameOne](https://github.com/codenameone/CodenameOne) - Cross-platform framework for building truly native mobile apps with Java or Kotlin.
 Write Once Run Anywhere support for iOS, Android, Desktop & Web.
 - [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay, cobrowsing and product analytics you can self-host.
-Ideal for reproducing issues and iterating on your product.
+Best for reproducing issues and iterating on your product.
 - [kean/Pulse](https://github.com/kean/Pulse) - Network logger for Apple platforms
 - [gurhub/surmagic](https://github.com/gurhub/surmagic) - 🚀 Command Line Tool to create XCFramework for multiple platforms in one shot!
 - [zenangst/Blueprints](https://github.com/zenangst/Blueprints) - :cyclone: Blueprints - A framework that is meant to make your life easier when working with collection view flow layouts.